QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 - Energy flows into a component are positive, energy flows out of a component are negative
 - Components are single units like a heat pump, a buffer tank, a battery or a photovoltaic power plant while energy systems are interconnected components
-- The maximum power that a component can consume or produce is called the nominal power or design power.
+- The maximum power that a component can consume or produce is called the nominal power or design power or rated power.
 This is typically defined by one of the inputs or outputs of the component, for example as the electric power draw of an electrolyser or the heat production of a gas boiler.
 - The fraction of utilised power divided by nominal power at a given point in time is called the part load ratio (PLR), or operation point, or power fraction, and can be signified with \(\kappa\) for the sake of brevity

 ## Heat pump (HP)